 This allows you to track workstations only during working hours.
 This is an essential feature for companies where employees take their laptops home, or freelance workers with specific working hours.

-The feature lets you create unlimited number of custom reporting schedules.
+The feature lets you create an unlimited number of custom reporting schedules.
 This gives you the flexibility to choose time blocks within a work day that you will monitor.
 This not only protects employee privacy but also makes reading reports much easier, as all data is relevant data.

 Website Blocking – Yes